leoreisdias/leoreisdias/README.md

 ## 🧠 What I’ve been doing lately

 * Structuring things before coding
-* Working with AI beyond prompts (flows, orchestration, usage patterns)
+* Working with AI (flows, orchestration, usage patterns)
-* Thinking more about how things feel to use, not just how they work
+* Thinking more about how things feel to use — treating DX as seriously as UX
 * Building tools that help me (and others) move faster

 ---